tdex-network/dev-portal/docs/provider/daemon/getting_started/run_remote.md

 This will make the daemon create the TLS certificate by including the given IP/DNS name to the list of identities, making it usable for external clients.

-## Enable TLS for Trade interface on remote host
+## Enable TLS or Onion for Trade interface on remote host

+To secure the connection with the Trade interface of your daemon, depending on your needs, you can opt for TLS encryption or spinnig up a Onion hidden service.

+### Enable TLS for Trade interface

 It is possible to enable TLS encryption and requiring to establish a secure connection with the public Trade interface of the daemon.